Services

 Grow outward from the buildings you already clean

-Every existing contract is an anchor.
-The buildings immediately surrounding it — in the same office park, the same industrial estate, the same CBD precinct — share property managers, trade hours, security protocols, and cleaning standards.
+Every contract you hold is an asset that radiates outward.
+The buildings next door sit in the same office park or estate.
+They share property managers, trade entry hours, security protocols, and cleaning specifications.
 The opening line writes itself: we already clean the building next door.

 Layer in property manager portfolios for compounding growth

-Map the PM hierarchy across every building you clean.
-The major commercial agencies (JLL, CBRE, Colliers, Knight Frank), the mid-tier regional firms, and the strata management companies (PICA, Strata Choice) each have distinct buying patterns and contract structures.
-Build a dedicated sequence for each ICP using portfolio language — uniform service standards, audit reporting, single point of escalation.
+Here is what I have seen work.
+You map the PM hierarchy sitting above every building you already clean.
+JLL, CBRE, Colliers, Knight Frank, the mid-sized regional firms, and the strata managers like PICA and Strata Choice.
+Each has distinct buying patterns.
+You build a separate sequence for each tier using portfolio language: uniform standards, audit reporting, single point of escalation, cross-site compliance frameworks.

 Pricing, crew utilisation, and the compliance moat

-Growing past $5M means pricing on outcomes rather than hours.
-Compliance-led service tiers — HACCP-aligned for food, infection-control protocols for healthcare and aged care, ISO 9001 audit trails for corporate — let you price 15 to 30 percent above commodity cleaners and compete on a moat instead of a rate card.
+If you want to break past $5M without destroying margin, you need to stop pricing on hours and start pricing on outcomes.
+Compliance-led tiers are the moat.
+HACCP-aligned cleaning for food facilities, infection-control protocols for healthcare and aged care, ISO 9001 audit trails for corporate.
+These let you price 15 to 30 percent above commodity operators and compete on capability rather than rate cards.

 Crew utilisation is the other lever.
-Geographic density from the neighbour strategy is what makes the financial model work — when every new site is within walking distance of an existing one, supervisor ratios improve and overtime drops.
+Geographic density from the neighbour strategy is what makes the financial model actually work.
+When every new site is walking distance from an existing one, supervisor ratios improve, overtime drops, and your per-site cost structure becomes structurally better than a competitor quoting from across the metro.

-The combination compounds.
-Density plus compliance tier plus PM relationships is the structural formula for moving from $5M to $20M without burning cash on cold prospecting.
+Density plus compliance tier plus PM relationships.
+That is the formula I have seen take operators from $5M to $20M without burning cash on cold prospecting.

 What is the best tool for growing a commercial cleaning business?

-Use Scayled.
-It is the only prospecting platform built specifically for adjacent expansion in commercial cleaning.
-Drop the address of any site you currently clean and Scayled returns 30 to 60 named adjacent businesses with verified facility-manager emails and mobiles, drafted into personalised outreach that names the anchor building.
-Manually, this workflow takes 6 to 8 hours per site; with Scayled it takes about 2 minutes.
+I built Scayled specifically for this play.
+Drop the address of any site you currently clean and Scayled returns 30 to 60 named adjacent businesses with verified facility-manager emails and mobiles, drafted into personalised outreach that names the building next door.
+What takes 6 to 8 hours per site manually takes about 2 minutes in Scayled.
+That is the difference between neighbour prospecting being a nice idea and it actually running as a weekly cadence.

 50 free credits on signup, no card required.
 Starter is $59 USD per month (150 credits, around 10 scans).
 Pro is $119 USD per month (300 credits, around 20 scans).
 15 credits per scan.
 See scayled.com/services/commercial-cleaning.